 THE END OF ROMAN RULE IN BRITAIN

 Britain was prosperous, mostly Christian, and outside of the tribal hill country a thoroughly Romanized province.
 The Celtic inhabitants of the cities and towns spoke Latin as a first language.
 Throughout the province they were governed by elected magistrates; drawn (as elsewhere in the Roman world) from the aristocratic curiales class.
-In the southern part of the island, the countryside was dotted with prosperous villas, inhabited by this same Romanized Celtic aristocracy and their retainers.
+In the southern part of the island, the countryside was dotted with prosperous villas, inhabited by this same Romano-British aristocracy and their retainers.
 Britannia contributed financially to the Empire as a whole; it was not a drain upon its resources, except in one respect: the military.

 British Canterbury (Durovernum Cantiacorum) in the Roman Era

 In the first decade of the 5th century, the mobile forces stationed in Britain would be needed elsewhere, to save the “motherland” province of the Empire, Italy, from foreign invasion.